flosskosova/foss4g-2023/content/about/faq.md

 We have considered it carefully and discarded the idea.

+An hybrid event would be a step further than just streaming content.
 The network bandwidth required for a proper hybrid event (streaming out and receiving the feedback and questions from remote attendees in real time) would be too much for the network connection available at the venue.
 The cost of getting such bandwidth would be prohibitive for us.

 Also, the extra effort in work and budget required to properly host a hybrid event without making the remote attendees part of a secondary category goes far beyond our possiblities.